 The ECS is a network of two main receptors—cannabinoid 1 (CB1) and cannabinoid 2 (CB2)—that interacts with cannabinoids to maintain function.
 The highest concentration of CB1 receptors are found in our brains, whereas CB2 receptors are found throughout our bodies’ central nervous and immune systems

-Knowing this matters because both CBD and THC bind to CB2 receptors the same way, but they do NOT bind with CB1 receptors the same way, affecting our bodies differently.
+Knowing this matters because both CBD and THC bind differently to both CB1 and CB2 receptors, affecting our bodies differently.

 What Are the Effects of CBD vs. THC?